Research Robots Humanoid Applications Industries Technology Contact

 Google Cartographer

-An open-source real-time SLAM library enabling mobile robots to generate high-fidelity 2D and 3D maps.
-Cartographer solves the complex problem of mapping dynamic environments while simultaneously tracking the robot's precise location.
+An open-source, real-time SLAM library that lets mobile robots whip up high-quality 2D and 3D maps.
+Cartographer nails mapping dynamic spaces while precisely tracking the robot's position.

 Core Concepts